csdms/bmi/docs/source/bmi.grid_funcs.rst

 *rows*) that gives the y-coordinate for each row.

-``get_grid_x`` provides an array (whose length is the number of *columns*) that gives the y-coordinate for each column.
+``get_grid_x`` provides an array (whose length is the number of *columns*) that gives the x-coordinate for each column.

 .. _structured_quad: